-GC provides a Veteran Services Office to assist the enrollment of veterans, war orphans, war widows, and totally disabled veterans, their wives, and children.
-The Veteran Services Office also assists active-duty military guard and reservists.
-This office serves as a liaison between Grayson College and the Veterans Administration and is located in the Life Center.
+GC provides a Veteran Services Office to assist the enrollment of veterans, war orphans, war widows, and totally disabled veterans, their spouse, and children.
+The Veteran Services Office also assists active-duty military, guard and reservists.
+This office serves as a liaison between Grayson College and the Veterans Administration and is located on the 2nd floor of the Life Center.
 Please contact the Veteran Services Certifying Official or check the website for information concerning the required documents.